SAP/e-mobility-charging-stations-simulator/README.md

 Simple node program to simulate a set of charging stations based on OCPP 1.6 protocol.

-To run the program start: `npm start`.
+To start the program run: `npm start`.

 All the configuration parameters of the program must be within the src/assets/config.json file.
 A configuration template file is available at [src/assets/config-template.json](src/assets/config-template.json).